-NSF International Names Christopher Boyd Manager of Building Water Health Program in North America
+NSF Names Christopher Boyd Manager of Building Water Health Program in North America

-ANN ARBOR, Mich. – NSF International, a global public health and safety organization, has appointed Christopher Boyd as General Manager of its building water health program in North America.
+ANN ARBOR, Mich. – NSF, a global public health and safety organization, has appointed Christopher Boyd as General Manager of its building water health program in North America.

-“Chris brings years of experience in public service to NSF International, and his particular focus on building water health in one of the world’s largest cities makes him uniquely qualified to lead our building water health program in North America,” said Dave Purkiss, Director of Global Water Programs at NSF International.
+“Chris brings years of experience in public service to NSF, and his particular focus on building water health in one of the world’s largest cities makes him uniquely qualified to lead our building water health program in North America,” said Dave Purkiss, Director of Global Water Programs at NSF.

 Prior to his position with the NYC Department of Health and Mental Hygiene, Boyd held various roles including Senior Policy Analyst for the New York City Comptroller, Director of Planning for the Tri-County Regional Planning Commission in Peoria, Ill., and Special Assistant for Environmental Policy for Brooklyn Borough President Harold Golden in Brooklyn, N.Y.

 Boyd has published numerous reports and articles throughout his career, and has made many presentations on Legionella research.
 He also received several awards, including the Distinguished Service Award for Managerial Leadership and the Distinguished Service Award for Strategic Reconfiguration, both from the NYC Department of Mental Health and Hygiene, and the Best of Parks “Keeping it Cool” Award from NYC Parks Department in recognition of his outstanding leadership in the regulatory approval process for the opening of Cedar Grove Beach in Staten Island.
 Boyd received a Bachelor of Arts degree in sociology and anthropology from the Gerald R. Ford Institute for Public Service at Albion College in Albion, Mich., where he graduated cum laude and with departmental honors.